-Eddy Ryssack was a Flemish comic artist and animator, born in Borgerhout.
-He worked at an insurance firm before becomming an illustrator for the Dupuis magazine, who printed them in their family weekly Humoradio (nowadays Humo) in 1953.
-Four years later, he created the comic 'Kapitein Matthias', based on the Flemish TV serial, with J. Anthierens for the same magazine.
-During that same period, he was employed by Maurice Rosy's art studios of the publishing house Dupuis, where he worked alongside Arthur Piroton, Jamic and Salvé.
+Born in Borgerhout, Ryssack worked at an insurance firm before selling his first illustrations and cartoons to the Dupuis magazine, who printed them in their family weekly Humoradio (nowadays Humo) in 1953.
+Four years later, he created the comic 'Kapitein Matthias', based on the Flemish TV serial 'Schipper Naast Mathilde', with Johan Anthierens for the same magazine.
+During that same period, he joined Maurice Rosy's art studios at the publishing house Dupuis, where he worked alongside Arthur Piroton, Jamic and Salvé.

-He was founder and head of the animation department TVA Dupuis in Brussels in 1959, that also employed Francis Bertrand, Vivian Miessen, Jean Delire and cameraman Raoul Cauvin, among other people.
+From 1959, he was founder and head of the animation department TVA Dupuis in Brussels, which also employed Francis Bertrand, Vivian Miessen, Jean Delire and cameraman Raoul Cauvin, among other people.
 The studio was launched as a competitor to the Belvision Studios, which Tintin-publisher Raymond Leblanc had founded in 1956.
-Ryssack was the director of three classic TVA productions, 'Teeth is Money' (1962), 'Le crocodile Majuscule' (1964) and 'Cinemaman' (1966), and also on 'Mr Magoo' films and the first installments of the famous cartoon adaptations of Peyo's 'Smurfs' in 1961.
+Ryssack was the director of three classic TVA productions, 'Teeth is Money' (1962), 'Le Crocodile Majuscule' (1964) and 'Cinemaman' (1966), and also for the 'Mr Magoo' films and the first installments of the famous cartoon adaptations of Peyo's 'Smurfs' in 1961.

-In addition, he made a story about strange creatures called 'Les Schmouks' ('De Schmaks') in cooperation with Michel Noirret for Tintin in 1976, gave his sarcastic view on current affairs in the Belgian edition of Pilote in 1972-1973, and worked with Jean-Pol on 'Annie en Peter'.
-One of his final comics was 'César et Rigobert' in commission of Bio-Tex detergents in 1982.
-He then focused on commercial artwork and graphic design, including several engravings and architectural designs.
+In addition, he made a story about strange creatures called 'Les Schmouks' ('De Schmaks') in cooperation with Michel Noirret for Tintin in 1976, gave his sarcastic view on current affairs in the Belgian edition of Pilote in 1972-1973, and worked with Jean-Pol on the comic series 'Annie en Peter'.
+One of his final comics was 'César et Rigobert', a story in commission of Bio-Tex detergents in 1982, and a script of the gangster comic 'Johnny Goodbye' for Dino Attanasio in Eppo in 1984 ('Stuwadoors en maneschijn').